-- Applicant’s legal name, street and physical address, contact person for details of engagement and official grant communications, DUNS number, and an “active” registration in SAM.gov.
+- Applicant’s legal name, mailing address, physical address, contact person for details of engagement and official grant communications, company’s website (provided to advisory panel), and DUNS number.

 - Geographic area(s) of the schools you plan to reach.